Michigan City, Indiana: Points of interest

 Michigan City is the home of the Old Michigan City Light; and the newer currently functioning one which is Indiana's only lighthouse.

 The Pullman-Standard rail car plant was located in Michigan City.

 Lighthouse Place Premium Outlets mall, opened in 1987 on the city's North end, is an outdoor mall.
 Marquette Mall, constructed in 1965, was Michigan City's sole indoor shopping mall.

 Franciscan Health Michigan City is Michigan City's main hospital, located just off of the 94 highway.

 Michigan City also houses a zoo, and art center, and also is the home of the Indiana State Prison.

 Michigan City also has one of the nation's oldest active municipal bands.
 Free concerts are performed for the public every Thursday evening at the Guy F. Foreman Amphitheatre located in Washington Park.

 The eastern edge of Indiana Dunes National Park is also located in Michigan City.
 Features include Mount Baldy, a large wandering dune.
 A larger dune, Hoosier Slide, sat at the site of the current electrical generating station.
 This dune was mined for its sand in the late 19th century.
 The sand found on the beaches in and near Michigan City is nicknamed "singing sand" because of the sound it produces.

 Michigan City Power Plant lies along the shore of Lake Michigan west of the downtown core.
 The cooling tower of the coal burning plant is visible for miles around and is often mistaken for a nuclear power plant.

 Michigan City is home to the largest riverboat casino in Indiana, the Blue Chip Casino.
 In 2009, the Blue Chip complex added a 22-story hotel, which is the biggest building in northwest Indiana.
 Michigan City has also added a new skatepark at Pullman Field to its tourism offerings.

 In the 2000s and 2010s, Michigan City has been working on revitalizing much of its north end, which contains the oldest portions of the city.
 One plan that has been discussed is the Andrews Plan, which won the 2008 CNU Charter Award of Excellence.
 Most of the discussion centers on maintaining and expanding open and accessible park areas on Lake Michigan and along Trail Creek.

-The Barker House, John H. Barker Mansion, Elston Grove Historic District, First Congregational Church of Michigan City, Franklin Street Commercial Historic District, Garrettson-Baine-Bartholomew House, Haskell and Barker Historic District, Michigan City East Pierhead Light Tower and Elevated Walk, Michigan City Light, Michigan City Post Office, SS Muskegan Shipwreck Site, and Washington Park are listed in the National Register of Historic Places.
+The Barker House, John H. Barker Mansion, Elston Grove Historic District, First Congregational Church of Michigan City, Franklin Street Commercial Historic District, Garrettson-Baine-Bartholomew House, Haskell and Barker Historic District, Michigan City East Pierhead Light Tower and Elevated Walk, Old Michigan City Light, Michigan City Post Office, SS Muskegan Shipwreck Site, and Washington Park are listed in the National Register of Historic Places.

 Government

-The mayor is Duane Parry.
-Michigan City has a Council with nine members.
-Six are elected from geographic wards and three are elected as at-large members.
+Michigan City is administered under a mayor-council government.
+The city council is the legislative body and consists of nine members.
+Six members are elected from six wards, and three are elected at-large.

-City Council members are (as of March 2020):